-- Implement conditions C4 and C9 of Part C, Schedule 2 of the State Infrastructure approval, where they relate to monitoring, managing, avoiding, mitigating, offsetting, recording, or reporting on, impacts to protected matters, with the exception of C9(a). - b.
+- a.
+Implement conditions C4 and C9 of Part C, Schedule 2 of the State Infrastructure approval, where they relate to monitoring, managing, avoiding, mitigating, offsetting, recording, or reporting on, impacts to protected matters, with the exception of C9(a). - b.
 Ensure that the Weed Management Plan included in the Biodiversity Management Subplan required under condition C9 of Part C, Schedule 2 of the State Infrastructure approval, includes appropriate weed control measures to prevent the introduction and/or spread of weeds from construction areas to any retained area of Belson's Panic (Homopholis belsonii), Natural Grassland on Basalt and Fine-textured Alluvial Plains of Northern New South Wales and Southern Queensland, Brigalow (Acacia harpophylla dominant and codominant) and Weeping Myall Woodlands ecological communities. - c.
-Implement biodiversity conditions E17 E21 and E23 E26 of Part E, Schedule 2 of the State Infrastructure approval, where they relate to monitoring, managing, minimising, reducing, avoiding, mitigating, offsetting, recording, or reporting on, impacts to protected matters. - d.
-For any aspect of the action, for the period for which the approval has effect, the approval holder must not exceed the maximum impacts to protected matters specified under the State infrastructure approval. - e.
-Notify the Department in writing of any proposed change to the conditions of the State Infrastructure approval for which Conditions 1a, 1b, 1c and 1d apply, within 10 business days of formally proposing a change or becoming aware of the NSW Government proposing a change. - f.
-Notify the Department in writing of any change to the State Infrastructure approval for which Conditions 1a, 1b, 1c and 1d apply, within 10 business days of a change to the State Infrastructure approval being finalised.
+Implement biodiversity conditions EI7 E21 arid E23 E26 of Part E, Schedule 2 of the State Infrastructure approval, where they relate to monitoring, managing, minimising, reducing, avoiding, mitigating, offsetting, recording, or reporting on, impacts to protected matters. - d.
+For any aspect of the action, for the period for which the approval has effect, the approval holder must not exceed the maximum impacts to protected matters specified under the State Infrastructure approval. - e.
+Notify the Department in writing of any proposed change to the conditions of the State Infrastructure approval for which Conditions Ia, Ib, Ie and Id apply, within 10 business days of formally proposing a change or becoming aware of the NSW Government proposing a change. - f.
+Notify the Department in writing of any change to the State Infrastructure approval for which Conditions Ia, Ib, Ie and Id apply, within 10 business days of a change to the State Infrastructure approval being finalised.